kwabenasapong/openpldoc/manual/source/mediamanager.rst

 The following options are available on the quick search tab:

-*Version*
-    Once you have imported a Bible, it will be displayed in the *version* drop down box.
-Select the version of the Bible you want to use here.

-*Second*
-    If you have "Display second Bible verses" selected in Configure OpenLP, Bibles tab, this choice will be visible.
-This option is for displaying another version of the Bible for comparison.
-Both versions will be displayed.
-If there is not enough space on one slide, the Second verses will be displayed on the next slide.

-*Search*
-    Use the *Search* button to display your results in the box below.

-*Find*
-    You will type your search query in this box for the following two searches.
+**Find**

-    Clicking the icon in the Find box will give you the choice of searching by *Scripture Reference* or *Text Search*.
+    Clicking the icon in the Find box displays a list of search options.
+The following options are available:

-    |search_reference| Scripture Reference
+    |search_reference| **Scripture Reference**
-        You may search for a specific verse using this format below.
+        Search for a specific verse using a scripture reference format.
+The following formats are supported:

         * Book Chapter
         * Book Chapter-Chapter